 I began violin lessons anew in 1992 with a Suzuki teacher in the Los Angeles area, and took Suzuki Teacher Training through various summer Institutes and international conferences.
-I have been actively involved in the Suzuki program in the Los Angeles area since 1992, as a parent, teacher, and Co-Director of a local Suzuki organization.
+I have been actively involved in the Suzuki program in the Los Angeles area since 1992, as a parent, teacher (since 1998), and Co-Director (since 2013) of a local Suzuki organization.
 I also took multiple years of Teacher Training in Kaleidoscopes, a new method of teaching violin to young children which is complementary to the Suzuki Method.
 I have also received training in Kodaly and Music Mind Games, additional systems of teaching music theory to young children.

 I understand “both sides of the street” as a parent and as a teacher in dealing with children and music lessons – the challenges, the triumphs, the tears, and the joys.